-The standard defines fair value as the sale price of an asset based on an ordinary transaction or the transfer price of a liability between market participants at the measurement date and under market conditions (exit price).
+The standard defines fair value as the sale price of an asset based on an ordinary transaction or the transfer price of a liability between market

 The fair value is a market measurement and not an entity-specific measurement; as such, the valuations must be made on the basis of the assumptions and models mainly used by market participants, including assumptions about the risk of the asset or liability being measured.
 When a market price is not observable, the measurement methods which maximise the use of observable parameters and minimise the use of non-observable parameters must mainly be used.